aws-solutions/media-insights-on-aws/README.md

 # Installation

-You can deploy MIE in your AWS account with the following Cloud Formation templates:
+You can deploy MIE in your AWS account with the following Cloud Formation templates.
+The Cloud Formation stack name must be 12 or fewer characters long.

 Region| Launch
 ------|-----